 This level of volatility could present issues when it comes to estate administration.
 To maximise the value of the estate, you would want the best return when the proceeds of an asset are repatriated.
 Brexit and Boris’ leadership decisions are both likely to cause further fluctuations in exchange rates.
 Therefore, we recommend keeping a close eye on rates when transferring funds from EUR to GBP or GBP to EUR.

-When Brexit finally comes into action, it could affect travel to EU countries.
+Brexit is likely to affect travel to EU countries.
 According to guidance on the UK government’s website:

-If we are to leave the EU without a deal, it could have an impact on Executors or Administrators taking the do-it-yourself (DIY) approach on a complex estate administration case that involves work overseas.
-If the Executor or Administrator needed more 90 days in the relevant EU country, they may likely need to apply for a visa.
-However, it appears that for trips under 90 days, UK residents would not need a visa to travel.
+This could have an impact on Executors or Administrators taking the do-it-yourself (DIY) approach on a complex estate administration case that involves work overseas.
+If the Executor or Administrator needed more 90 days in the relevant EU country, they may need to apply for a visa.
+However, for trips under 90 days, UK residents would not need a visa to travel to EU countries, Iceland, Liechtenstein, Norway and Switzerland.

 Prepare your business